Configuring dataflow storage to use Azure Data Lake Gen 2

-To bring your own ADLS Gen 2 account, you must have owner permissions at the storage account layer.
+To bring your own ADLS Gen 2 account, you must have Owner permission at the storage account layer.
 Permissions at the resource group or subscription level will not work.
-If you are an administrator, you still must assign yourself owner permission.
+If you are an administrator, you still must assign yourself Owner permission.
 Currently not supporting ADLS Gen2 Storage Accounts behind a firewall.

 The storage account must be created with the Hierarchical Namespace (HNS) enabled.

 The storage account must be created in the same Azure Active Directory tenant as the Power BI tenant.

 The user must have Azure Blob Data Contributor role, and a Owner role at the storage account level.

 The Power BI workspace tenant region should be the same as the storage account region.